A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Some conditions will affect the macular field more or less evenly, but it’s actually more common for some areas to be more affected than others, so there are areas of better vision mixed in with areas of worse vision or blind areas.

 I think it’s useful to think of your macular field as if it’s a circular jigsaw puzzle, one made up of a thousand tiny pieces.
-Some conditions remove pieces one by one (the geographic atrophy subtype of macular degeneration is notorious for doing this).
+Many conditions remove pieces one by one (the geographic atrophy subtype of macular degeneration is notorious for doing this).
 You can lose quite a few pieces but still be able to figure out what you’re seeing fairly well.
 But eventually the small gaps start joining up to form bigger gaps, and there comes a point where we’re really starting to struggle to understand what we’re seeing.

 When that happens, there are two things that people tend to notice in particular.
 One is that their reading comfort and fluency starts to get worse, and they other is that they may start having difficulty recognising people’s faces until they are very close, or have difficulty interpreting people’s facial expressions properly.
 Both fluent reading and face recognition are vision tasks that need you to not just see individual details, but also to see how those details relate to each other in space, or in a pattern.